 When I came across this research, intuitively it made sense since zinc regulates immune system activity and histamine intolerance is tightly linked to the immune system.
 My experience supplementing with zinc has been that low doses are better.
 When I have experimented with large 50mg doses, I’ve found tremendous benefit in the short term, but notice that I need to rapidly back off and move to a maintenance zone or I will start to experience unpleasant side effects.

 In my case, I believe a transition to a more plant based diet left me zinc-deficient, and a large preliminary dose helped me put my levels back to normal.
-The 22mg Solgar zinc supplement (View on Amazon) offers a more conservative dose than some other supplements.

 Note: Quercetin is another supplement that should be avoided during pregnancy.